Wisdom Teeth Removal in Delta, BC

 The reason why wisdom teeth grow in at all is because our ancient human ancestors needed the extra teeth for their diet, which consisted of raw, difficult-to-tear foods.
 These foods no longer make up our primary diet, but our bodies have not quite caught up to that change, so most of us still grow wisdom teeth when we reach adulthood.

-There are a number of reasons why you should consider getting your wisdom teeth out.
-Some people find that their wisdom teeth grow in straight and have enough room in the mouth so that they do not cause any issues, however it is more likely that wisdom teeth will cause some difficulties and many people find that having them extracted is the best option.
-Here are some of the most common reasons why we recommend our patients have their wisdom teeth removed.
+There are a number of reasons why you should consider wisdom tooth extraction.
+Some people find that their wisdom teeth grow in straight and have enough room in the mouth so that they do not cause any issues, however it is more likely that wisdom teeth will cause some difficulties and many people find that having a wisdom teeth removal procedure is the best option.
+Here are some of the most common reasons why we recommend our patients to consider wisdom teeth removal.

-Getting wisdom teeth out early in life as a preventative measure ensures they won’t cause you problems later in life and the extraction process is usually easier at a younger age because the tooth roots are not fully developed.
+Going through the wisdom teeth removal process early in life as a preventative measure ensures they won’t cause you problems later in life and the tooth extraction process is usually easier at a younger age because the tooth roots are not fully developed.

 If they grow in sideways or are otherwise hard to reach, it can make brushing your wisdom teeth very difficult or impossible so they will get cavities and cause oral health problems such as periodontal gum disease.

 Wisdom teeth sometimes become impacted in the jaw, which can cause pain, swelling, and infection.

 If they don’t have enough room, wisdom teeth can push against other teeth causing misalignment and crooked teeth.

 Fluid-filled cysts can form around wisdom teeth within the jawbone.